 Here are some top tips for traveling with kids:

 If you haven’t yet traveled as a family, a long trip to another continent may not be the best choice.
 Instead, start small with road trips, camping trips, or go on a family walking holiday to ensure the kids get plenty of exercise and sleep well that night.
+You can take them on a staycation and explore what your state has to offer.
+For Coloradans or those near rivers, try taking your kids on an exciting adventure like rafting the Arkansas River.
 Then, you can gradually work your way up to short flights within your home country, and finally, that long-haul adventure you’ve always dreamed of.

 We’ve all seen it before- the parents who get on a plane with whining kids, and are completely unprepared, with no snacks or toys to keep them entertained.
 Whether you’re taking a three-hour road trip, or an eight-hour flight, the same rules apply- always be prepared.
 That means packing favorite toys and stuffed animals, books, and headphones, and downloading some kid-friendly games and shows onto your phone or iPad.
 Don’t forget their favorite snacks, along with extra clothes, wipes, and maybe even a new toy or two.